 In this guide, I’ll run through everything you need to know about when and how to water succulents at home.
 These beauties are generally pretty easy to care for and will tolerate all sorts of neglect, but with a few well-followed watering tips, your succulents will thrive for years to come.

 Succulent plants should be watered when the soil base in the potting vessel is almost completely dry.
-Then, water around the soil, saturating completely whilst avoiding the fleshy leaves (a few drops are fine) until water starts to appear in the saucer underneath.
-Leave for 15 minutes for the soil to disperse any excess and then pour away the water that’s been collected.
+Then, water around the soil, saturating completely while avoiding the fleshy leaves (a few drops are fine) until water appears in the saucer underneath.
+Leave for 15 minutes for the soil to disperse any excess, and then pour away the water that’s been collected.
 Check the soil’s moisture levels every 10 to 15 days and repeat the watering cycle when almost dry.

 Things To Consider When Watering Succulents

 As a general rule, succulents planted in the ground outdoors will require more frequent watering (potentially every 7 to 10 days in spring and summer) compared to these contained in a potting vessel indoors (generally every 10 to 15 days, depending on your living environment).

 The rate of moisture loss in the soil will be closely linked to the relative temperature and humidity conditions in your home or garden.

 While succulents are hardy, drought-tolerant plants keep an eye on moisture levels during the warm spring and summer months, as you may need to increase watering frequency.

 Most succulents need at least 6 hours of sunlight every day.
 Try to avoid extended periods of bright, direct sunshine where possible.
 This has a habit of scorching the leaves and accelerating moisture loss.

 If your succulents are in a warm spot, you’ll probably need to bring your watering schedule forward by a few days.